jimmindungu3/James-Store-Backend/README.md

 For POST, DELETE, and PATCH operations, replace `:id` with the actual product ID.

-[You could add more details about request bodies, parameters, and example responses here]

 ## Database Connection

 The application uses MongoDB Atlas for data storage.
 The connection is established using the `MongoClient` from the `mongodb` package.